chpoullet/miyagi-exercise/README.md

 # Miyagi Exercise

-## A script that asks for a user's input and responds with predefined string to certain user inputs
+## A script that asks for a user's input and responds with predefined strings to certain user inputs

 ## Learning outcomes